boozallen/sdp-docs/pages/getting-started/configuration_of_sdp.rst

 Jenkins' credentials store (github & docker-registry).
 The next step is to start populating Jenkins with pipelines to run.

-In the Jenkins homepage, click "New Item," enter a name for your project, select "GitHub Organization," then click OK.
+In the Jenkins homepage, click "New Item," enter a name for your project (such as the name of the GitHub organization it'll represent), select "GitHub Organization," then click OK.
 This will take you to the configuration page for your new GitHub Organization project.